 You should be given these warnings when you are taken into police custody, but before you are questioned.

 Also, if you are in custody, you should be treated humanely and provided with proper food, shelter, and medical treatment if necessary.
+If you are under the influence of drugs or alcohol, the police must allow you time to get sober before you are released.

 The four Miranda warnings are below.